 Phase I: Introduction to Treatment

-Phase II: Accountability
+Phase II: Full Disclosure/Deviant Cycle

-Phase III: Application
+Phase III: Emotional Self-regulation

-Phase IV: Integration
+Phase IV: Sexual Self-regulation

 All clients complete a victim impact letter, clarification meeting with a victim's service representative, and community service project as part of their therapy.
 In addition, all clients who successfully complete the program are eligible to continue with therapy, free of charge on a voluntary basis.

 The Juvenile Outpatient Treatment Program recognizes that children and adolescents who sexually act out are quite different than adult sexual offenders.
 As a result, the two populations require very different treatment approaches.
-WBH Services utilizes the Good Lives Model treatment approach developed by Howard Barbaree and William Marshall (2011).
+WBH Services utilizes both the Pathways and Good Lives Model treatment approach developed by Howard Barbaree and William Marshall (2011).
 This treatment approach is based on the idea that successful treatment requires that adolescents not only learn adaptive skills but also develop healthy lifestyles in order to prevent re-offense.

-Therefore, WBH focuses on well-being, health, productivity, intimacy, safety, community and emotional stability.
+Therefore, WBH focuses on well-being, health, productivity, intimacy, safety, community, and emotional stability.
 Current research continues to show that adolescents with sexual behavior problems are a very diverse group, and represent the entire spectrum of the adolescent population.
 Most adolescents do best with a supportive and gentle therapeutic approach by a firm and directive therapist.
 Research also provides that therapy encompass the family as a major componenet to the child's treatment.

 A psychosexual assessment is an evaluation that focuses on an individual's sexual development, sexual history, paraphilic interests, sexual adjustment, risk level, and victimology.
 It also includes a full social history, familial history, employment/school history, case formulation, and specific treatment recommendations.
 The Psycho/Sexual Evaluation may or may not include a clinical polygraph which is determined by the professional parties involved in the referral.